How to get first clients as a startup

 Laugh all you want, sometimes agencies do that.

 Losing big client stories can get terrifying.
-From a startup shutdown to wading through chaos and turmoil on the unexpectedly collapsed partnership, client loss can look (and actually be) devastating.
+From a startup shutdown to wading through chaos and turmoil on the unexpectedly collapsed partnership, client loss can look (and be) devastating.

-Obviously, as your major client vanishes on the horizon, so does the solid share of your revenues.
+As your major client vanishes on the horizon, so does the solid share of your revenues.
 This means halted growth plans, fewer benefits/bonuses for your employees, and increased expenses on customer acquisition.

 This is not bound to happen.
 But if you are a small company and your team knew who was your biggest sacred cow, bad news can cause people to start worrying about losing their jobs.

-Of course, you knew that every business loses big clients at least once.
+Of course, you know that every business loses big clients at least once.
 But, the truth is that loss hits us harder than gain.
 Even if you win a much bigger client the next day, you will still feel bad.
 Because of this, you can miss an opportunity to make up for the loss.
-It is important to carefully manage your emotions and stay open for new possibilities.
+It is important to carefully manage your emotions and stay open to new possibilities.

 If you developed your agency with an eye on the needs of your biggest client, you are screwed.
 Here is how Reilly Newman puts it:

-“Worst case scenario would look like layoffs and financial loss due to agencies hiring based on that one client’s specific needs.
-Once that is gone and if an agency does not recover by filling the now open canyon, jobs will be lost along with revenue, profit, and overall growth.
+“Worst case scenario would look like layoffs and financial loss due to agencies hiring based on that client’s specific needs.
+Once that is gone, and if an agency does not recover by filling the now open canyon, jobs will be lost along with revenue, profit, and overall growth.
 You may even slide backward compared to the previous years.
 Ouch.”

-To avoid this, Newman advises to never have clients be more than 20% of your revenue (according to David Baker, if a client makes 25% or above of your annual revenue, they are LARGE, and their loss can be detrimental to your business).
+To avoid this, Newman advises never to have clients be more than 20% of your revenue (according to David Baker, if a client makes 25% or above of your annual revenue, they are LARGE, and their loss can be detrimental to your business).

 It is important to know how to be professional about losing a client.
 Firstly, because their leave might be temporary and they could be planning to return in the future.
 Secondly, because the world is a small place, and the word spreads quickly.
 You don’t want to be (or even seem) rude.